SenseCAP LoRaWAN Contributes to Smart Greenhouse, Monitoring Environmental Data for Growing Tropical Fruits in Shandong, Northern China.

 - Photosynthetically active radiation

-The data was collected via LoRa Sensor Nodes and sent to the cloud via the LoRa Gateway.
+The data was collected via LR Sensor Nodes and sent to the cloud via the LR Gateway.

 While Seeed SenseCAP provides the wireless sensor network solution to collect and monitor environmental data, our partner integrates SenseCAP solution with the controlling system to achieve the following goals: